Introduction

 Cupabia Beach

-Cupabia Beach is one of the most beautiful beaches in Corsica, nestled between Propriano and Ajaccio, it was our first stop while road-tripping from Ajaccio to Bonifacio.
+Cupabia Beach is one of the most beautiful beaches in Corsica, nestled between Propriano and Ajaccio.
+It was our first stop while road-tripping from Ajaccio to Bonifacio.

 Cupabia Beach is a hidden gem known for its crystal-clear turquoise waters, fine golden sand, and unspoiled natural surroundings.